Acupuncture – Chinese & Japanese Style

 Japanese Acupuncture technique

 The Japanese form of Acupuncture uses very delicate techniques which although gentle, can have a strong influence on the way the body functions.
 Hair-fine filaments (needles) are usually very shallowly inserted, about 1-2mm, with no discomfort to the client.
 Diagnosis of symptoms and body imbalances is made via the pulses and by gently palpating the abdomen.
 Specific points are located by palpation and the patient immediately verifies the effect via a reflex point.
-This technique can be used to alter muscle tension, blood circulation, nerve function, hormone levels, organ function, bone alignment, stress levels, reduce inflammation, improve immunity and aid recovery before and after surgery.
+This technique can be used to assist in muscle tension, blood circulation as well as management of pain, stress, fatigue and nausea related to many chronic diseases.

-This form of acupuncture can be used in conjunction with or without conventional medicine to enhance healing capacity.
-It also aids the process of transporting nutrients to the cells.
+This form of acupuncture can be used in conjunction with or without conventional medicine to enhance recovery capacity.
 Pain, whether acute or chronic often responds dramatically.
 Illness is caused by disharmony in the body.
 Disharmony causes the lack of fluid and energy movements in the body.
-Acupuncture works by correcting this disharmony.
+Acupuncture works by correcting disharmony.

 Is it safe?